-Physical prints are circulated for constructive critique amongst the print circle members.
-The optimal number of members in each circle is 8 - 10 people.
-2 or 3 pouches are circulated concurrently, each person being asked to try and turn the pouch around in 2 weeks (maximum 3 weeks).
-One of the print circles has a fun scoring system in place where members are asked to pick their 3 favourite.
+Physical prints are circulated for constructive critique amongst the Print Circle members.
+The optimal number of members in each circle is 8 - 10.
+Two or 3 pouches are circulated concurrently, each person being asked to try and turn the pouch around in 2 weeks (maximum 3 weeks).

-Read more details with examples of the process here
+Read more details and an example of the process here

-Our eCritique circles are managed by David Travis and Martyn Bennett.
+The eCritique circles are managed by Martyn Bennett, David Travis and Mark Sims.

-Members are encouraged to submit articles and images for publication in the group's Newsletter and print magazine.
+Members are encouraged to submit articles and images for publication in the group's Newsletter and printed magazine.

 If you have an idea for an article for the Newsletter, please send a brief synopsis of the purpose and content of the piece.
 Please submit your images as jpeg attachments, sized to 72 dpi with 1200 pixels along the longest edge and borderless.
 Please send submissions to firstname.lastname@example.org.